scwatts/fastspar/README.md

 ## Installing
-`FastSpar` can be installed via pre-compiled binaries, Bioconda, or from source.
+`FastSpar` can be installed using conda or from source.

-### GNU/Linux
-For most 64-bit linux distributions (e.g. Ubuntu, Debian, RedHat, etc) the easiest way to obtain `FastSpar` is via statically compiled binaries on the releases page.
-These binaries can be downloaded and run immediately without any setup as they have no dependencies.

-### Bioconda
-`FastSpar` is available through Bioconda (thanks to [@epruesse](https://github.com/epruesse)):
+## Conda
+To install through conda, use:
 ```bash
 conda install -c bioconda -c conda-forge fastspar
 ```